cdapio/coopr/docs/docs/source/rest/entities.rst

 Import Template Metadata
 ========================

-To import entities into a Loom server, make a POST HTTP request to URI:
+To import entities, make a POST HTTP request to URI:
 ::

  /import

 The post body must be a JSON object of the same format as the export result.
 It has a key for providers, hardwaretypes, imagetypes, services, and clustertemplates.
 The value for each key is a JSON array, with each element in the array as a JSON object representation of the corresponding entity.

-.. note:: Imports will wipe out all existing entities from a Loom server, replacing everything with the entities given in the post body.
+.. note:: Imports will wipe out all existing entities, replacing everything with the entities given in the post body.

 HTTP Responses
 ^^^^^^^^^^^^^^